 Oh how I wish I would have had the courage to tell her that.

 What would you say if you were in my shoes?

-As a car salesman your loyalty lies with your employer.
+As a car salesman, your loyalty lies with your employer.
 Not only that, I was paid based off the sale price of the vehicle.
-The more Linda agreed to pay, the more money I made.
-That’s how business works.
+The more Linda agreed to pay, the more money I could earn.
+That’s how the business works.

 So what did I tell her?